Thomas A. Johnston: Career

 Johnston introduced the Standard of Honor in 1915, began a formal ROTC program in 1916, and added a junior college in 1923.
 He saw enrollment grow from around 60 in the 1880s and 1890s to 160 by 1910 to 517 in 1918.
 In the 1920s enrollment stayed steady at around 350 cadets.
-In 1928, Colonel Johnston announced his retirement and selected Colonel Arthur M. Hitch, his son-in-law, to lead the school.
-Johnston continued as president of Kemper until his death in 1934.
+In 1928, Johnston announced his retirement as superintendent and selected Colonel Arthur M. Hitch to lead the school.
+Johnston continued as president of Kemper until his death.
+He was president and principal owner of the Kemper Military School Corporation.

+Personal life

-After Hitch's retirement in 1948, T. A. Johnston's son, Colonel Harris Johnston, who had served on the Kemper faculty since 1904, was selected as the new superintendent.
+Johnston had four children, Bertha, Rea Alexander, Harris Cecil and Alice Ewing.
+His daughter Alice married his successor Arthur M. Hutch.
+After Hitch's retirement in 1948, his son Harris was selected as the new superintendent.

+Johnston died on February 5, 1934, at his apartment in Boonville.
+He was buried in Walnut Grove Cemetery.